Hazera Taju Degree College

-Hazera-Taju University College is a non-government honors level degree college situated at Chandgaon Thana, Chittagong, Bangladesh.
+Hazera-Taju University College is a non-government non political honors level degree college situated at Chandgaon Thana, Chittagong, Bangladesh.
 The institution was founded by former member of parliament for Chittagong-8 Nurul Islam (BSc) in 1991 as a women's college.
 From the very beginning of its establishment to 2005 the institution would only offer Degree pass certificate course in science, arts and commerce.
-But from 2006 the institution offers graduation in management and from 2007 it offers graduation in accounting.
-The institution is trying its best to offer graduation in many other subjects at near future.
-However, at present, the institution has become a full-fledged university college.
+Since 2006, the institution has offered graduation in management and since 2007 in accounting.
+The institution has about four campus but the area of this college is not too big.
+The institution is trying its best to offer graduation in many other subjects in the near future.
+It is quite good and well known college in Chittagong.The nature of the college student and teacher is very friendly.However, at present, the institution has become a full-fledged university college.

 History

 It was established in 1991 as a women's college.

 Students

 There are 5000 students study in this college.

 Management

 It has a governing body who conduct this college.

 Faculties and departments

 The institution has following faculty and departments: